ittech25/Private-Encrypted-Locker/README.md

 ## DISCLAIMER: Private-Locker does NOT take any responsibility for the mis-use of this Software.
 This software is OPEN-SOURCED, Please Credit "Private-Locker" or "REDD" for the talented work on this Project.

    "How this was made?
 I saw how WannaCry and other Ransomware would "Hold You Hostage".
 So I decided to sit down, make a PoC (Proof of Concept) that quickly turned into a Security Tool that could be used to lock and unlock your own files.
 So I held onto the files, even released them for Hak5 as a Demo on the BashBunny, but quickly realized it had "Ransomware" qualities.
 I quickly removed it.
 But as times come to pass; Security is getting better.
 There's other Programmers besides myself that could benefit from this project.
 Prevent the next wave of "Ransomware".
-So here I bring to you - PrivateLocker 1.3b
      -REDD "